 What type of QR code is a File QR code?

-An image QR code is under the file QR code category which is a Dynamic QR code.
+An image QR code is under the file QR code category, a Dynamic QR code.

-So for example, you want to re-target your image file and replace it with a PDF or MP4 file, this is very possible in QRTiger.
+So for example, if you want to re-target your image file and replace it with a PDF or MP4 file, this is very possible in QRTIGER.